3rl-io/spidgets-3dof/README.md

 # spidgets-3dof

-Example app for displaying spatial widgets in a browser with 3 degrees of freedom.
-Works with Linux or Mac, and one of these glasses:
+Example app for creating and displaying spatial widgets in a browser with 3 degrees of freedom

+## System requirements

+- Linux or MacOS
+- One of these display glasses:
   * Rokid Air, Max
   * XREAL Air, Air 2, and Air 2 Pro, Light

-In progress, high priority:

-- Windows compatibility.
+- A modern mobile processor (within past ~5 years) will give 30+ FPS.
+It's even confirmed working on Raspberry Pi and Intel N100
+- Note: Modern gaming GPUs can easily do 120-200 FPS, but this is currently throttled to 60 until the settings menu UX is figured out

+Soon: Windows compatibility and ease-of-use.
 Rokid Max is confirmed working on windows 11 x86.
 Waiting for confirmation on other hardware.

 ## Usage

 1. Clone this repo and open it in a terminal

-2. Run `bin/ar-server`.
-Linux/Mac may need to run `chmod u+x ./bin/ar-server` first to make it runnable and then use `sudo`, depending on settings.
+2. Run `bin/ar-server`

 3. Browse to http://localhost:8000

+Linux/Mac: You probably need to run `chmod u+x ./bin/ar-server` first to make it runnable and then use `sudo ./bin/ar-server`.
+Follow the udev step [here](https://github.com/3rl-io/headset-utils?tab=readme-ov-file#build-and-run) for non-su

 Optional: Some third party websites (e.g. YouTube) need [this extension](https://chromewebstore.google.com/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe) in order to bypass restrictions caused by iframe headers.
 This may violate third party TOS or void warranties.
 Use at your own risk.

-Soon: When stable, we can host an easier download/install process on a CDN
+Soon: When stable, we can host an easier download/install process on a CDN + option to run in background on startup

 ### How it works:

-1. Rust-based executable `euler_60` reads the raw sensor data from the glasses and outputs euler anglers at 60Hz.
+1. Rust-based executable `euler_60` reads the raw sensor data from the glasses and outputs euler anglers (i.e. roll, pitch, and yaw) at 60Hz.
 [Source](https://github.com/3rl-io/headset-utils)

 2. nodejs-based process `ar-server` manages the connection, corrects for yaw drift, and exposes the euler angles on a socket.io connection.
 Also exposes functions like re-centering and power save mode
 3. Front-end in [public/index.html](https://github.com/3rl-io/spidgets-3dof/blob/master/public/index.html) uses `spidgets-core` to position the widgets and convert euler angles to matrix3d calculations to simulate 3D space